linda-bsharat/linda-bsharat/README.md

 ### 🧠 About Me
 - 🎓 Graduated from **An-Najah National University**, majoring in Network & Information Security.
 - 🔐 Passionate about cybersecurity, including system security, vulnerability analysis, and ethical hacking.
-- 🐍 Completed an intensive **Data Analyst & Machine Learning Bootcamp**, gaining hands-on experience in data analysis, model building, and prediction systems.
+- 🐍 Completed an intensive **Data Science & Machine Learning Bootcamp**, gaining hands-on experience in data analysis, model building, and prediction systems.
 - 🤖 Built ML models using **Pandas, NumPy, Scikit-learn**, and worked on real-world datasets.
 - ☁️ Experienced with **AWS** (Amplify, Lex, Lambda, Cognito, AppSync) and building serverless applications.
 - ⚙️ Familiar with **CI/CD pipelines**, Docker, and cloud-based deployments.